xtrasimplicity/rails_readonly_injector/README.md

 ## Code of Conduct

-Everyone interacting in the ReadonlySiteToggle project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/xtrasimplicity/readonly_site_toggle/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the RailsReadonlyInjector project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/xtrasimplicity/rails_readonly_injector/blob/master/CODE_OF_CONDUCT.md).